wjenh/pidp1-mods/FunStuff/Switcher/Switcher.md

 To get include files!
 This makes using the various IOTs much easier and also provides some utility code.
 The processed switcher.mac is included if you don't want rerun m1pp.

+## Why does it use am1?

+The same reason m1pp is used, plus it has cpp, bank management and local variables!